About

 Ryder Werts

 Waxman’s retail community manager, Ryder, started his career in 2002 at the age of 12 breaking down cardboard boxes and sweeping the basement floors.
 Prior to this he and his brother were making messes.
-In middle school he joined the Waxman crew responsible for unloading the semi-trucks bringing the yearly 40,000 lbs. load.
+In middle school he joined the Waxman crew responsible for unloading the semi-trucks bringing the 40,000 lbs. wax loads.
 He had become a man.
 A candle man.
 In 2006 he began his retail role as a summer evening and holiday rush support member.
 Studying under some of the best to ever do it, he learned to be efficient in tasks and to slow down with people.
 Through high school and college, he continued to hone his craft as a retail sales associate.
 After his college football career, he began training for a full-time candle making position in the summer of 2013.
 For 6 years he worked as a candle maker but never forgot the customer focused responsibilities that energized him.
 He worked hard and studied long, ready for his next opportunity.
 In 2019, Waxman Lawrence decided to create a candle making class division.
 Ryder asked to lead the new operation.
 These days that’s where you can find him.
 In the front of the store helping customers, or in the back leading classes.
 It would mean a great deal to him if you would come and join the Waxman story.

 Mitch Werts